 How to file a California annual report

 California businesses must file their Statement of Information (the state's official term for what's commonly called a California annual report) to maintain good standing with the California Secretary of State.
-This mandatory filing serves as your business's official check-in, confirming current operating information including addresses, officer details, and registered agent contacts.
+This mandatory filing serves as your business's official check-in, confirming current operating information, including addresses, officer details, and registered agent contacts.

-The only entities exempt from filing are those that have been formally dissolved or suspended by the state.
+Every business entity registered with the California Secretary of State must file Statement of Information reports, regardless of size, revenue, employee count, or active business status.
+This includes domestic corporations and LLCs formed in California, foreign corporations and LLCs registered to do business in the state (which must maintain current California foreign registration status), and nonprofit organizations operating in California.
+The only entities exempt from filing are those that have been formally dissolved or terminated by the state.
 Authorized filers include business owners, corporate officers, LLC managers or members, registered agents, third-party compliance services with proper authorization, and licensed attorneys representing the entity.

 How to file a California annual report